American Shorthair vs American Curl: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between American Shorthair and American Curl.
 American Shorthair requires moderate levels of exercise and engagement, while American Curl needs moderate activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+Similar energy levels make time commitment a tie; other criteria should break it.
 American Shorthair owners should plan for 30-60 minutes of daily activity, compared to 30-60 minutes for American Curl.
 Under-exercised cats of either breed develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between American Shorthair and American Curl.
 American Shorthair has low to moderate grooming needs, while American Curl requires low to moderate maintenance.
 Professional grooming costs reflect these differences: American Shorthair owners typically spend $0-$200 annually on grooming, compared to $0-$200 for American Curl.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
+Expect to brush, bathe, clip nails, and manage dental care at home, in addition to any professional grooming.
 The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these cats.

 Best for Low-Maintenance Owners